-Each school shall provide written notification to the parent or guardian of any student retained in grade 3 due to a reading deficiency as evidenced by not scoring a minimum Level 2 on the reading portion of the grade 3 Florida Standards Assessment, that his/her child has not met the proficiency level required for promotion, and the reason the child is not eligible for a good cause exemption.
+Each school shall provide written notification to the parent or guardian of any student retained in grade 3 due to a reading deficiency as evidenced by not scoring a minimum Level 2 on the reading portion of the grade 3-Florida Standards Assessmentstatewide standardized assessment, that his/her child has not met the proficiency level required for promotion, and the reason the child is not eligible for a good cause exemption.
 The notification shall include a description of proposed interventions and supports that will be provided to the child to remediate the identified areas of reading deficiency.

-6. Differentiated Instruction in Mathematics Students Retained in Grade 3
+6. Differentiated Instruction in Mathematics 5tudents Retained in Grade 3

-Students who are proficient in mathematics as evidenced by a Florida Standards Assessment mathematics score of Level 3 or higher and who are retained in grade 3 for reading deficiencies shall be provided differentiated instruction in mathematics appropriate to their instructional level.
+Students who are proficient in mathematics as evidenced by a Florida Standards Assessment statewide standardized assessment mathematics score of Level 3 or higher and who are retained in grade 3 for reading deficiencies shall be provided differentiated instruction in mathematics appropriate to their instructional level.